acsone/manifestoo/README.md

 Manifestoo is a command line tool that provides the following features:

 * listing addons,
-* listing modified addons on a feature branch,
+* listing modified or new addons on a feature branch,
 * listing direct and transitive dependencies of selected addons,
 * listing direct and transitive co-dependencies of selected addons,
 * listing core Odoo CE and EE addons,